LAxemann/LAxemann_ReaperScripts/Various/LAx_SlipView/ReadMe.txt

 	- It can be set so that the preview will either stop at neighboring items or ignore them.
 	- If things get too cluttered, the preview can be created on an entirely new track.
 	- If the timeline or a neighboring item is in the way in either direction, it'll compensate towards the other direction.
+	- A "snap to transient" mode, including previewing the next transient(s) is available.
 	- Supports multiple items VERTICALLY: The first selected item of each track will have its preview shown.
 	- Supports multiple takes on one item.
 The selected take will have its preview shown.
 	- An activation delay can be set; Only if the keys are pressed longer than the delay the waveform preview will show up.